15 Best Things To Do In Odessa, TX - Karta.com

 Ellen Noel Art Museum

 Beyond serving as a visual arts center, the Ellen Noel Art Museum enhances Odessa's cultural landscape by organizing diverse events such as lectures and family-oriented activities.
 These offerings make it a central figure in promoting the arts within the community.
-By focusing on accessibility and public engagement, the museum significantly contributes to the cultural wealth of West Texas, ensuring that art remains a vital part of community life and supporting fun things to do in Odessa.
+By focusing on accessibility and public engagement, the museum significantly contributes to the cultural wealth of West Texas, ensuring that art remains a vital part of community life.

 2. Odessa Meteor Crater